apache/servicecomb-java-chassis/archetypes/business-service-spring-boot-starter/src/main/resources/archetype-resources/README.md

 ## Welcome to use ServiceComb Java Chassis
-This project(module) is generate by *org.apache.servicecomb.archetypes:business-service-spring-boot-starter-archetype*, it use **spring-boot-starter-provider** to develop service endpoint.
+This project(module) is generate by *org.apache.servicecomb.archetypes:business-service-spring-boot-starter-archetype*, it use **spring-boot-starter-provider** to develop service producer.

 ### More works can be done further:
-1. Modify "HelloEndpoint", add your business service logic, or create some new endpoints to provide your services.
+1. Modify "HelloImpl", add your business service logic, or create some new producers to provide your services.
 More details can be found : http://servicecomb.incubator.apache.org/users/develop-with-spring-boot-starter/
 2. Modify "microservice.yaml", change APPLICATION_ID, service_description.name, version, and service center address, endpoints publish address etc. More details can be found : http://servicecomb.incubator.apache.org/users/service-definition/

 ### Package your service